husarion/static_docs_deprecated/src/core2/manuals/external-modules.md

  * 4 cables for connecting Makeblock DC motors (with encoder) to the Husarion CORE2 controller (4x 30cm)
  * 2 cables for connecting Makeblock DC motors (without encoder) to the Husarion CORE2 controller (2x 30cm)
  * hBatteryPack - a battery pack for 3x18650 Li-Ion batteries (batteries not included)
- * 2 acrylic plates for CORE2 and battery pack that link them with Makeblocks mechanical parts
+ * 2 acrylic plates + set of screws, that link CORE2 and hBatteryPack with Makeblock mechanical parts

 ## Sensor adapter ##